July 15 – 21, 2018

 Selected middle level and high school science, FACS and health educators will have an opportunity to be involved in a multidimensional professional development program that includes learning how to teach the Science and Our Food Supply curriculum in their own classroom; and how to provide training sessions about this program to professional colleagues in their region.
 Specific activities take place during an intensive training session in Washington, DC that begins on Sunday, July 15, and ends late Saturday afternoon, July 21.
 Participants leave Washington, DC, on Sunday, July 22.

-The week-long program includes an overview of the farm to table process, food safety and nutrition education resources, and visits to agricultural facilities, FDA labs, and the University of Maryland (UMD) Microbiology Labs, where experiments from the Science and Our Food Supply curriculum are taught by UMD microbiology professors.
+The week-long program includes an overview of the farm to table process, food safety and nutrition education resources, and visits to agricultural facilities, FDA labs, and college labs, where experiments from the Science and Our Food Supply curriculum are taught by college professors.

 When teachers return to their schools in the fall, they are expected to teach segments of the Food Safety and Nutrition curriculum in their classrooms.
 Each teacher receives a materials stipend for classroom/lab supplies to facilitate their instruction of this curriculum.
 An honorarium is provided to summer program graduates once they have taught the program to their professional colleagues in the spring and submitted a comprehensive final report.